“The more you learn, the better feeling you have about yourself and the world we live in.”

 *Due to COVID-19 the Honey Climber is temporarily closed until we are in the “Green Phase” of the Governor’s Utah Leads Together Plan, for everyone’s health and safety.

 Climb from the lower level to the upper level of the museum in the Honey Climber.
-Use your imagination and become a Busy Bee.
+Use your imagination and become a busy bee.
 Explore the Hive and Garden as you climb, hop, slide and buzz your way through a maze of honeycombs, flower towers, a rope bridge, and climbing wall!

 Mark Miller Subaru Express Service Exhibit

 The new Mark Miller Subaru Express Service Exhibit engages young children to learn about the science that drives vehicles like the Subaru Ascent.
 Work under the hood, change the oil, and fill the Ascent with gas!
 Science is a powerful tool, and with Mark Miller Subaru and the all-new Subaru Ascent’s help, this exhibit is sure to inspire children for generations to come.
 Download this Activity Book for more car related activities!

 The new Water Play exhibit features a 38-foot water table with nine different interactive components and dozens of educational cues and learning opportunities for children and families.
 Experience racing rivers, a water wall with ramps, wheels, and tipping buckets, a water vortex and more!